When you subscribe to my weekly updates, you will also receive the free report, “5 Best Smoothie Recipes for a High-Energy Lifestyle.”

 Consider these reports among the most fundamental, most necessary tools you will need to take your health and happiness up to the next level.

-Over the last year, there have been relevant advances in scientific research that are opening up new directions of inquiry:
+Over the last year, there have been relevant advances in scientific research (see sources below this article) that are opening up new directions of inquiry:

 - genetics are not always inevitable; rather, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols.

-- inflammation is the number-one cause of accelerated aging; among the easiest ways to reduce inflammation is via key nutritional habits.
+- inflammation is a primary cause of accelerated aging and disease; among the easiest ways to reduce inflammation is via key nutritional habits.

-- cancer rates continue to rise, but what is also being established is that cancer cells feed off of carbohydrates (particularly simple sugars) and excess protein; cancer cells appear unable to feed themselves on ketones – the caloric energy from healthy fats.
+- cancer cells can feed on carbohydrates (particularly simple sugars) and excess protein; cancer cells appear unable to feed themselves on ketones – the caloric energy from healthy fats.

 I encourage you to ask your medical doctor about which self-care methods will most bolster and extend your health span, and I invite you to take advantage of our free Longevity Lifestyle Kit.